Small farmlette with mountain view waiting for you with work remotely satellite internet.

 Depending on your gardening comfort level, we may be starting seedlings in trays or have some in the ground that will need hand watering.

-Orchard: The orchard should not need any attention but there may be blueberries and peaches for you to enjoy.
+Orchard: The orchard should not need any attention but there may be fruit for you to enjoy.

 House stuff that is unusual: